AcamiNcommunity/AcamiNcommunity.github.io/README.md

-# CubesTomfooleryDumpster-Web
-Source code of the website of the CubesTomfooleryDumpster Server.
+# Cube's Tomfoolery Dumpster Web
+This repository contains the source code of the Cube's Tomfoolery discord server.

+Licensed under BSD-3-Clause